dfinity/examples/react-native-starter/README.md

 # React Native greet_app

-This is a simple React Native project that seeks to communicate with a backend canister (dapp) deployed on the Internet Computer.
+This is a simple React Native IOS project that seeks to communicate with a backend canister (dapp) deployed on the Internet Computer.

+## Deploy Canister
+Please follow instructions to deploy the backend canister first.
-For the sake of demonstration, we are using a simplified `Greet dapp` -- which you can go to this link [here](https://github.com/wackyleo459/greet_dapp.git/).
+For the sake of demonstration, we are using a simplified `Greet dapp` which you can deploy directly at the root of this project.
+You can always choose to deploy a different canister and use that instead.

-Please git clone, and follow instructions to deploy the backend canister first.
+- `dfx deploy` the greet_dapp canister or your own canister, which can live separately outside this project.
+- Once your canister is deployed, type in the terminal `dfx generate` to generate canister type declarations.

-## Environment Setup
+## Environment Setup for React Native
 Plese refer to this document for details: https://reactnative.dev/docs/environment-setup